 If money’s no object, you can get a passport from Malta with an investment of €1 million with time to citizenship anywhere from 6-24 months or buy one from Austria for €2 to €4 million.
 These will get you visa-free into the European Union, Canada, and the United States.
 Malta and Austria are about the only passports for sale that give you visa-free access to the U.S.

 If you’re not a Saudi prince or Russian oligarch, then you might lower your sites to the Caribbean.
 Most of these passports give you visa-free access to the European Union and make it easier to access the United States.

 In my opinion, the best value in the Caribbean is a second passport from Dominica.
-For “only“ $140,000 all-in for a single applicant, you get visa-free access to the E.U. and 119 countries in total.
+Starting at “only“ $100,000 all-in for a single applicant, you get visa-free access to the E.U. and 140 countries in total.

-For me, Dominica compares favorably to St. Kitts at 132 countries and a purchase price of $250,000 + $70,000 in fees.
-I don’t see much value in the 13 additional countries for St. Kitts, especially since they lost Canada a couple of years back.
+For me, Dominica compares favourably to St. Kitts at 156 countries and a purchase price of $250,000 + $70,000 in fees.
+I don’t see much value in the 13 additional countries for St. Kitts, especially since they lost Canada a few years back.

 Your investment is still guaranteed by the government and the island’s economy is still relatively strong.
 Legal and other fees in St. Lucia are typically $50,000 for a single applicant.
 This gets you a top passport with visa-free access to 145 countries.

 Your principal will be returned at the end of the term.
-Depending on how you value the opportunity cost of tying up $500,000+ for 5 years, St. Lucia might pencil out as a better deal for you than Dominica.
+Depending on how you value the opportunity cost of tying up $250,000+ for 5 years, St. Lucia , with it’s half price sale, is a great deal for a 2nd passport.

 Those are my recommendations for buyers focused on visa-free travel.
 Now here’s what I suggest for those who already have a top tier passport.